Late effects of pelvic radiotherapy

 Weakened muscles

-Radiotherapy can also weaken the pelvic floor muscles and the urethral sphincter.
-This makes them less effective and this can cause you to leak urine (incontinence).
+Radiotherapy can weaken the pelvic floor muscles and the urethral sphincter (opening).
+This makes them less able to control the bladder.
+You may pass urine without meaning to (incontinence).

 -